Aurelian Property

 Do not assume the standard slab allowance is enough.
 Ask what soil classification has been assumed and whether final engineering could change the cost.

-Slope is another major factor.
 A block with fall across the site may require excavation, retaining walls, drainage changes or design adjustments.
+That can change the cost and timing of the build.

 Some buyers look only at land price and land size.
 That is not enough.
 A cheaper sloping block may end up costing more than a slightly more expensive flatter block.

-Rock can create major cost and timing issues.
-If rock is discovered during excavation and has not been properly allowed for, the buyer may face additional charges.
+Rock can create major cost and timing issues if it is discovered during excavation and has not been properly allowed for.

 Are site costs included in fixed-price packages?